A posteriori error estimates for a bang-bang optimal control problem: Numerical examples

-In Fig. \ref{fig:ex_3} we show the results obtained for this example.
-Similar conclusions to the ones presented for the example from section \ref{sec:ex_2} can be derived.
+In Figs. \ref{fig:ex_3} and \ref{fig:ex_3_1} we show the results obtained for this example.
+In Fig. \ref{fig:ex_3} we consider the case when $\beta=1.0$.
+Similar conclusions to the ones presented for the example from section \ref{sec:ex_2} can be derived from Fig. \ref{fig:ex_3}.
 Particularly, we observe optimal experimental rates of convergence for all the individual contributions of the error estimator $E$ within the adaptive loop.
+In Fig. \ref{fig:ex_3_1} we show experimental rates of convergence for all the individual contributions of the error estimator $E$ with different values of $\beta$.
+We observe that, when the value of $\beta$ decreases more degrees of freedom are needed to attain the optimal rate of convergence.